How to Create Custom Docker Image With Dockerfile

 So, in this example, you’ll be using an Alpine Linux image that does not include the Vim editor by default.
-You’ll modify this image to create a new docker image of Alpine Linux that includes Vim editor by default.
+You’ll modify this Docker image to create a new docker image of Alpine Linux that includes Vim editor by default.
 It cannot get any simpler than this. can it?

 Step 1: Get docker image [optional]

 I chose Alpine Linux in this example because it is really small.
 The Alpine docker image is hardly 5 MB in size, can you believe it?
 It’s the perfect Linux distribution for containerization.

 This step is optional.
 I included it show that you can compare it with the customized docker image.